intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 Here we list the things that the group realized needed significantly more attention in order to come to a conclusion.

 --- back
+# Insights from Operator Feedback {#insights}

+## General Insights

+1. In network deployments, operations are typically at the bottom of the ladder.
+It's the most squeezed for time and resources.
+Network engineers are not typically seasoned developers.
+The development of needed in-house tools often takes years to develop.
+There is a need for tools that are easy to use and just work.
+2. Vast majority of smaller operators use CLI and open source to manage their networks.
+3. There is debate fatigue.
+The protocol/model debate is a recurring conversation.
+The problem isn’t going away.
+4. It was suggested that other domains (e.g., K8N/automation) are years ahead of the current network engineering stack.
+5. Support for multiple friendly, stable and feature rich libraries for programming languages is needed.
+Many DevOps routines use shell scripts, others use a high-level programming language.
+In any case, on the client side, multiple programming languages are used.
+6. Screen scraping is both necessary and evil.
+This most often occurs when interacting with a device having only a CLI.
+7. It was noted that there could be an outreach to Academia to establish programs to teach lessons using modern management stacks, and then a new generation of engineers could be helping to improve tooling and automation, with university (and/or IETF) hackathons.

+## Data Models

+1. In some network deployments, the focus is solely on service-level models, such that device-level protocols and device-level models are unimportant.
+This assumes the existence of a device adaptation layer to transcode service-level models to device-level models and conform to the device-specific protocol.
+2. There is a need for solutions to not hide vendor-specific knobs.
+Currently, vendors compete by differentiating their offerings in unique ways.
+The reason why an Operator may choose a particular vendor is because of its differentiating features.
+Whilst standard models enable conformance, they must not hide the vendor-specific knobs.
+YANG deviations are a partial solution to not hiding vendor knobs.
+3. It was emphasized that streaming telemetry requires picking a model and sticking with it.
+It is quite a commitment and the current environment makes the decision harder.
+4. It was noted that IETF's focus should be on defining abstract/service-level data models since it is the only thing the community may ever agree on.
+5. There was a point about navigating non-device-specific models being difficult.
+If understood correctly, the Network Engineer knows the CLI command but has trouble grepping for it in YANG modules defined by SDOs.
+6. There was a wish that IETF and OpenConfig models would merge.

 # Position Papers